Jiggy92/Create_Azure-Managed-disk_ARM-template/README.md

 Back on the Custom deployment blade, specify the following settings:

-Setting	Value
+Setting	Value:-

-Subscription	the name of the Azure subscription you are using in this lab Resource Group	the name of a new resource group az104-03b-rg1 Region	the name of any Azure region available in the subscription you are using in this lab Disk Name	az104-03b-disk1
+**Subscription the name of the Azure subscription you are using in this lab Resource Group	the name of a new resource group az104-03b-rg1 Region	the name of any Azure region available in the subscription you are using in this lab Disk Name	az104-03b-disk1